andrewcooke/choochoo/README.md

 ### v0.5.0

 More readable database (using text instead of opaque numerical hashes in a couple of places).
 Faster database loading of activity and monitor data.
+Time is now directly present in the statistic journal table, along with all activity and monitor data (no separate data tables).
+This enables TSS calculation (next version).

 ### v0.4.0